Betzy Lozoff, MD

 - Research Professor, Center for Human Growth and Development

-- Professor, Department of Pediatrics and Communicable Diseases, Medical School
+- Professor, Pediatrics and Communicable Diseases, Medical School

 Dr. Lozoff is a behavioral/developmental pediatrician whose research focus is the effects of iron deficiency anemia on infant behavior and development.
 Dr. Lozoff heads a multiuniversity cross-species program project grant on brain and behavior in early iron deficiency.
 She also directs a large project on iron deficiency in Chile, continues follow-up studies of Costa Rican children who had iron deficiency in infancy, and is part of another large study of micronutrient supplementation in India.
 Dr. Lozoff received a Merit Award (Method to Extend Research in Time) from NICHD in 1999, which was extended in 2004.
 She was recently honored with a UROP (Undergraduate Research Opportunities Program) Faculty Recognition Award for Outstanding Research Mentorship at the University of Michigan.